Why check your website for ADA compliance?

 Here are some free options you can try right now, courtesy of TPGi.

-- Free Initial Domain Analysis (IDA), – We provide an automated ADA compliance website evaluation report that gives your website an overall accessibility score and provides insight into high-impact areas.
+- Free Website Accessibility Scan, – We provide an automated ADA compliance website evaluation report that gives your website an overall accessibility score and provides insight into high-impact areas.
 This is probably the easiest and most effective way to get started.

 - Free ARC Toolkit – A free Chrome extension that is perfect for evaluating individual pages for accessibility failures.
 This is one of the fastest ways to get started.